corona-warn-app/cwa-documentation/solution_architecture.md

 The server will make the following information available through a RESTful interface:
 - Available items through index endpoints (not all implemented in first iteration)
-- Newly added Diagnosis Keys (Temporary Exposure Keys) for the time frame
+- Newly-added Diagnosis Keys (Temporary Exposure Keys) for the time frame
 - Configuration parameters
 	- 32 parameters for configuring the risk score of the Apple/Google Exposure Notification Framework
 	- [Attenuation bucket](#attenuation-buckets) thresholds